GermGuardian vs Blueair

 Final Verdict: Which Should You Buy?

-• You need UV-C for mold concerns in a basement or bathroom.
+You require the use of UV-C for mold issues in a basement or bathroom.

-• Quiet operation isn’t critical (e.g., a home office).
+Quiet operation is not a priority (i.e. a home office).

-As for myself?
-I keep a Blueair Classic 480 in my living room for whole-house purification and a GermGuardian 17151CA in my basement gym for its UV-C boost during allergy season.
-Both have earned their place—but your needs will dictate the winner.
+What about me?
+I have a whole-house Blueair Classic 480 in my living room for whole-house purification and a GermGuardian 17151CA in my basement gym because I wanted the UV-C boost for allergy season.
+They both have their place – but your needs will dictate the winner.